-We began our food processor assessment by looking at how well each of these products did when it came to chopping different types of food.
-We used onions, carrots, and almonds as our sample items to compare consistency with, as well as looked at the operation of the "pulse" button for each appliance.
-The Ninja Professional did quite well, earning an above-average score for its performance.
+We began our food processor assessment by looking at how well each of these products could chop different types of food, using onions, carrots, and almonds as our sample foods to compare consistency.
+We also assessed the operation of the "pulse" button for each appliance.
+The Ninja Professional did quite well, earning an above-average score for its chopping performance.

-It chopped two quartered onions to a relatively uniform consistency after only two pulses.
-There were a few larger pieces but overall the results would be more than acceptable for plenty of different dishes in our minds.
-It did equally well when it came to chopping carrots, creating a very fine chop after 5 pulses.
-It again had a few larger outliers but the vast majority was very uniform in size.
+After only two pulses, it chopped two quartered onions to a relatively uniform consistency.
+There were a few larger pieces, but overall the results were acceptable.
+It did equally well when chopping carrots, creating a very fine chop after five pulses.
+It again had a few more prominent outliers, but the vast majority was very uniform in size.

-However, performance did drop a bit when it came to chopping up the almonds.
-It did struggle a bit to get rid of the larger pieces while not completely pulverizing other pieces into dust.
+However, when chopping up the almonds, this machine struggled to get rid of the larger pieces without pulverizing other pieces into dust.
 All in all, it delivered fairly typical results in this test.